adimalla/clTerm/README.md

 ## Description
 clTerm is an easy to port API based serial terminal utility which allows,users to add standard C like "command line arguments" based functions, or commands to their application.
 This utility is implemented via callback, which allows portability across any micro-controller that supports serial protocols.

+## Features

+## Porting and Instalation
+Clone repository to the destination directory, include CLTERM_API into include files for the IDE, exclude or remove Examples test code if building a new application.

+## Contributors and Maintainers
+Aditya Mall  (UTA MSEE)